In October 2012, I began to taper off Klonopin, an anti-anxiety medication that I took exactly as prescribed.

 I never thought I would heal.

-Homebound for over a year, I started painting as a way to distract myself from the excruciating withdrawal symptoms I was forced to endure.
+Homebound and disabled for over four years, I started painting as a way to distract myself from the excruciating withdrawal symptoms I was forced to endure.

 First, I painted simple hearts, pairing them with evocative words.
 Next, I made a series of funny-looking monsters and, for the last year or so, most of my recent work has featured a colorful collective of whimsical figures, mostly female, who appear to be happy & sad & hopeful, all at once.